Gustanol/programmingChallenges/LeetCode/problems/advancedComplexity/medium/3/README.md

   - Here, "d" is already in list.
 Therefore, the "while loop" is called

-    - left 0 -> remove 0 imdex from chars
+    - left 0 -> remove 0 index from chars
       - chars["b", "c", "d", "d"]
       - left++